tampueduard/study003-the-hidden-harmony/README.md

 ```
 Therefore, the obtained value is interpolated to the ten octaves in which the human hearing is enclosed.

 Note that, the luminosity value of 0.5 identify those colours named *Pure Saturated Colours*, or *Hues*.
-This is used to relize a fix point in the convertion, not only for this step, but also in the consideration of the relation between Hue and the 12 semitones that will be analized in the following:
+This is used to realize a fix point in the conversion, not only for this step, but also in the consideration of the relation between Hue and the 12 semitones that will be analysed in the following:
 ```JavaScript
 // Luminosity interpolation to Octaves